E. Stuart James Grant Center

 The Grant Center is home of the Cougars' Women's Basketball team.
 This facility features retractable bleachers that seat more than 2,500 Averett fans that surround the main court.
 There are also full sized college courts on either side of the wooden main court, which are utilized for team practice or additional competition space during tournaments.
 Read More

-Liz Hickey has served as the Averett University women’s basketball head coach since April 2011.
-In addition to her coaching duties at Averett, Hickey has served as the department’s senior woman administrator since June 2015.
+Liz Hudy has served as the Averett University women’s basketball head coach since April 2011.
+In addition to her coaching duties at Averett, Hudy has served as the department’s Senior Woman Administrator since June 2015.

 Toshina Jessamy joined the Averett University women’s basketball program as an assistant coach in July 2017.
 Previously, she worked as a skill development coach with the men’s and women’s basketball teams at Division III Mitchell College, her alma mater.

 Jessamy, a native of Hartford, Connecticut, played two seasons at Mitchell, where she earned academic all-conference honors from the New England Collegiate Conference.
 While at Mitchell, Jessamy also served as a representative on the Student-Athlete Advisory Committee (SAAC).
 She began her collegiate career at Division II Post University, where she played one season after redshirting her first year with the Eagles.

 Jessamy has a wealth of coaching experience.
 In addition to serving as a skill development coach at Mitchell from January to June 2017, she also coached the Windsor High School freshmen and junior varsity girls basketball programs during the 2016-17 season, guiding the freshmen to an 11-0 record and the junior varsity team to a 7-3 mark.
 While missing a season due to injury at Mitchell, Jessamy was a student assistant coach during the 2014-15 season.
 Jessamy’s background also includes time coaching AAU basketball and camps.